Semiparametric Estimation of Treatment Effects in Randomized Experiments: Constant Quantile Treatment Effects

-The concern with the conventional estimator $\hat\tau$ is that it may be imprecise.
+The concern is that this conventional estimator $\hat\tau$ may be imprecise.
 In particular in settings where the outcome distribution is thick tailed, sometimes extremely so, confidence intervals may be wide.
-At the same time, it is possible that there is substantial evidence in the data that the treatment does have some effect.
-Randomization based tests on ranks or other transformations of the outcome ({\it e.g.,} \citet{rosenbaum_book}) may offer such evidence.
-However, the magnitude of the causal effect is often of primary interest, and it is not sufficient to simply reject the null of no effect.
-We address this by incorporating ideas from the robust estimation literature \citep{hampel2011robust, huber2011robust} and by imposing some restrictions on the joint distribution of the potential outcomes motivated by the semiparametric literature \citep{bickel1975descriptiveI, bickel1975descriptiveII, bickel1976descriptive, bickel2012descriptiveIV} to develop new estimators.
+We address this issue in this paper by imposing some restrictions on the two potential outcome distributions.
+Following the semiparametric literature \citep{bickel1975descriptiveI, bickel1975descriptiveII, bickel1976descriptive, bickel2012descriptiveIV} we exploit these restrictions to develop new estimators.